nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/env.md

       Created a new environment 'staging' on the application /path/to/app/root/my-project/

     Note:
-      In order to the environment you created, you need to set 'staging' to a shell variable called NEKONOTE_ENV.
+      In order to use the environment you created, you need to set 'staging' to a shell variable called NEKONOTE_ENV.
 ```
 {:class="code-block-result"}